-- Support that is properly trained for the child's needs so that parents have the personal and physical assistance they need to maintain full-time care; - Ensuring all eligible waivers are applied for to facilitate funding for support; and, - Additional activities, such as day programs, classes, and other resources are available.

-It's important to create a transition plan for the adult child who lives at home but will need a new arrangement once parents are no longer able to provide the care, due to their own disability or death.

-- If the hope is that the child moves in with another family member, is that plan feasible?
+- Support personnel that is properly trained for the child's needs so that parents have the personal and physical assistance they need to maintain full-time care; - Ensuring that all eligible waivers are applied for to facilitate funding for support; and, - Access to additional activities, such as day programs, classes, and other available resources.
+It's important to create a transition plan for the adult child who lives at home but will need a new arrangement after the child's parents are no longer able to provide the necessary care, due to their own disability or death. - If the hope is that the child moves in with another family member, is that plan feasible?
 Who will pay for it?
 How will the move happen logistically?
 Who will provide care in the interim until the move can occur? - If a group home or assisted living facility is necessary, how will it be paid for?
 Have parents or guardians toured and selected a facility?
-Is the child on waitlists in the appropriate state? - What support does the child need emotionally, mentally, and physically - while the plan is being implemented? - In what state is all this happening?
-If the child is moving to a new state, what benefits will be maintained, what will need to be applied for, and how long is the transition or waiting period in between? - Also, see Section 5, below/Living Arrangements.
+Is the child on the correct waitlists in the appropriate state? - What support does the child need emotionally, mentally, and physically while the plan is being implemented? - In what state is all this happening?
+If the child is moving to a new state, what benefits will be maintained, what will need to be applied for, and how long is the transition or waiting period in between?

+Also, see Section 5, below/Living Arrangements.

-Transitions for School and Work
+) Transitions for School and Work